What Is Source Control?

 Git source control is one of the most popular options.
 Some teams use open source Git.
 Others use enterprise Git.
 Some popular Git source control options include GitHub, GitLab, and Bitbucket.

 Perforce also has Git tools.
-Helix4Git is a Git server inside a Perforce server that brings your Git source code into your pipeline.
+Helix4Git is a version control with Git that is locked into a Perforce server.
+This streamlines your pipeline.
 And Helix TeamHub can host Git repositories.

 [Related Blog] Compare Git vs. Perforce >>

 There are several other source code management tools beyond Git.

 These include the following.

 Helix Core is a Perforce source control tool, available for free for up to 5 users.
 It’s especially well-suited for complex development challenges (such as game development or embedded systems development).
 And it scales well as teams (and files) grow.

 Subversion is an open source version control software.
 It mimics some features of Concurrent Versions Systems (CVS) and was popular in the early 2000s.
 It’s since lost some ground to Git.

 IBM Rational ClearCase is another SCM tool.
 It used to be the cutting edge of technology.
 However, ClearCase can impede the adoption of DevOps processes, which has led many teams to switch tools.

 Microsoft TFS is a software tool that combines version control, issue tracking, and ALM.
 TFS has been used to track changes to source code for the past decade, with different options for on-premises and cloud.